singh-man/books/crackingTheCoding/18_advancedTopics.md

 		times when doing this lookup.
 What does that indicate?
 #612.
 17.6	Rather than counting the number of twos in each number, think about digit by digit.
-		That is, count the number of twos in the first digit (for each number), then the number of twos in the second digit (for each number),then the number of twos in the third digit (for each number), and so on.
+		That is, count the number of twos in the first digit (for each number), then the number of twos in the second digit (for each number), then the number of twos in the third digit (for each number), and so on.
 #613.
 16.9	Multiply: it's easy enough to implement multiply using add.
 But how do you handle
 		negative numbers?